7h30th3r0n3/Evil-M5Core2/README.md

 GPIO 16

 GPIO 17

+### Deauth Detection

+Detect deauthentication packets near you, when a machine disconnects from an access point, it sends a deauthentication packet to close the connection, deauthentication packets can also be spoofed to disconnect the device and attacker use automatic reconnection to sniff the 4-way handshake, many deauthentication packets are not normal and should be considered as a possible Wi-Fi attack.
+This feature also detects nearby pwnagotchi by printing the name and number of pwned network that it get, in this way you can know if you are under attacked.

 ### Change startup image
 Upload a startup.jpg 320x240 image to replace original startup.jpg and make your Evil-M5Core2 more special.